Motion Before Action: Diffusing Object Motion as Manipulation Condition: Real-World Experiments

 \subsection{Setup}

 \textbf{Platform.} We employ a Flexiv Rizon robotic arm with a Robotiq 2F-85 gripper to manipulate objects.
 A global Intel RealSense D415 RGB-D camera is positioned in front of the robot for 3D perception, capturing single-view workspace point clouds.
 The robot workspace is defined as a 40 cm \(\times\) 60 cm rectangular area in front of the robot.
 The overview of the real-world robot platform is shown in Fig.~\ref{load-qualitative}.
 All devices are connected to a workstation with an Intel i9-10980XE CPU and an NVIDIA 2080 Ti GPU for data collection and evaluation.
-Since the training process of \model requires 6D object motion data for supervision, we established a Motion Capture (MoCap) system comprising five OptiTrack Prime 13W infrared cameras. \del{This system captures 6D object poses by tracking reflective hemisphere markers attached to each object.} Before the training phase, we inpaint those MoCap markers within RGB-D observations to maintain visual consistency between the training and deployment.
-Notably, \textit{no motion capture is needed during deployment}.
+Since the training process of \model requires 6D object motion data for supervision, we set up a Motion Capture (MoCap) system comprising five OptiTrack Prime 13W infrared cameras. \del{This system captures 6D object poses by tracking reflective hemisphere markers attached to each object.} Notably, \textit{no motion capture system or markers are required during deployment}.

 \textbf{Tasks.} We select 4 tasks for experimentation: \textbf{\textit{Cut Clay}} (a tool-use contact-rich task), \textbf{\textit{Put Bread into Pot}} (soft body manipulation), \textbf{\textit{Open Drawer}} (articulated object manipulation), and \textbf{\textit{Pour Balls}} (6-DoF task) as illustrated in Fig.~\ref{load-qualitative}.\